 - Restrictions on Remarrying: Unlike divorce, judicial separation does not allow either party to remarry, as the marital status remains intact.

-What is the procedure for judicial separation?
+What is the procedure for separation?

 The process of obtaining judicial separation varies depending on jurisdiction but generally involves the following steps: